-On October 27, McDonald's ruled out the beef in its Quarter Pounder burger as the source of the E.coli bacteria contamination, which has killed at least one person and sickened nearly 75 others.
+On October 27, McDonald's ruled out the beef in its Quarter Pounder burger as the source of the E. coli bacteria that killed at least one person and sickened nearly 75 others.

 A McDonald's meal - Photo: CK

-The Colorado Department of Agriculture said all meat samples taken from multiple lots of fresh and frozen McDonald's-brand beef patties tested negative for E. coli.
+All meat samples taken from multiple lots of fresh and frozen McDonald's-brand beef patties tested negative for E. coli bacteria, the Colorado Department of Agriculture said.

-The agency has also completed testing of the beef and does not plan to conduct further testing of new samples.
+The agency has also completed testing of the beef and does not expect to conduct further testing of new samples.

-In a statement, McDonald's chief supply chain officer Cesar Pina said all contaminated products linked to the E.coli outbreak have been removed from the supply chain and are no longer used in all of the company's restaurants.
+In a statement, McDonald's chief supply chain officer Cesar Pina said all contaminated products linked to the E. coli outbreak have been removed from the supply chain and are no longer used in any of the company's restaurants.

-McDonald's will resume distribution of fresh ingredients for its Quarter Pounder product, which is expected to be available in all restaurants next week.
+McDonald's will resume distribution of fresh Quarter Pounder ingredients and the product is expected to be available in all restaurants next week.

 However, affected McDonald's restaurants will serve burgers without onions.